Bugonaygeshig: The 1898 Rebellion

 In 1898 Chief Bugonaygeshig became widely known among the Chippewas of Minnesota.
 Many Chippewas had already been relocated to the White Earth Reservation by 1898.
 The Leech Lake Reservation and all other Minnesota Chippewa Reservations, except Red Lake and White Earth, had been abolished.
 However, many Chippewas continued to live on their Reservations and the whites dealt with a determined people who did not want to lose their remaining land.
-The US government continued to pressure the Indians to relocate to White Earth Reservation and sign away their Reservations.
+The U.S. government continued to pressure the Indians to relocate to White Earth Reservation and sign away their Reservations.
 Chief Quewezance (Ogimaa Gwiiwizens) was an instrumental ogimaa who strongly demanded that the Leech Lake Reservation remained closed.

 Following Gewezance's efforts to keep the Leech Lake Reservation closed, he was killed by several Indians.

-After being forced to walk back to the Leech Lake Reservation from Duluth (an over 100 mile journey), after being arrested for bootlegging, Chief Bugonaygeshig became extremely angry.
+Being forced to walk back to the Leech Lake Reservation from Duluth (an over 100 mile journey), after being arrested for bootlegging, Chief Bugonaygeshig became extremely angry.
 On September 15, 1898 the United States government attempted to arrest him again.
 The event occurred at Onigum on September 15, 1898 after Chief Bugonaygeshig and Shaboondayshkong, paid a visit to the village for supposed annuity payments.
-While there, the two Chippewa men were arrested by US government officers who then tried to lead the two men to a boat for a trip to Duluth, for another bootlegging trial.
+While there, the two Chippewa men were arrested by U.S. government officers who then tried to lead the two men to a boat for a trip to Duluth, for another bootlegging trial.

 While they were being transported to the boat, ogima Bugonaygeshig called out for help which many of the Chippewas responded to.
 While the crowd of Chippewas gathered, the two Chippewa leaders made their espcape.
 Instead of pursuing the two fleeing Chippewa leaders, the Indian Agent at Leech Lake Reservation knew he could only call for military support.
 Conditions were now in place for a battle.
 The Battle of Sugar Point was not over an average Anishinabe citizen facing jail time but was about saving all Minnesota Chippewa Reservations.